iotaledger/tips/text/0008-weighted-uniform-random-tip-selection/0008-weighted-uniform-random-tip-selection.md

             return Score.LAZY
         }

-        // if the OTRSI to LSMI delta of the approvee is C2, we mark it as such if (LSMI - OTRSI(approvee) > C2) {
+        // if the OTRSI to LSMI delta of the approvee is above C2, we mark it as such if (LSMI - OTRSI(approvee) > C2) {
             approveesOTRSICheck--
         }